A complement on representations of Hom-Lie algebras: Abstract

 \section{Abstract}

 In this paper, we give a new series of coboundary operators of Hom-Lie algebras.
 And prove that cohomology groups with respect to coboundary operators are isomorphic.
-Then, we revisit representations of Hom-Lie algebras, and generalize the relation between Lie algebras and their representations to Hom-Lie algebras.
+Then, we revisit representations of Hom-Lie algebras, and prove that there is an one-to-one correspondence between Hom-Lie algebraic structure on vector space $\frkg$ and these coboundary operators on $\Lambda\frkg^*\otimes V$.